 There are indications that lead may be present as a naturally occurring constituent in precious or semiprecious stones.
 SEAC considers that it would be disproportionate not to allow such stones to be used in jewellery, based on analogous argumentation used to justify the derogation for crystals.
-However, precious or semiprecious stones are sometimes treated with lead containing materials.
-As SEAC considers that other treatment methods are technically and economically feasible, this derogation should not apply if these stones are treated with lead or its compounds, as well as mixtures containing these substances.
+However, precious or semiprecious stones are sometimes treated with lead containing materials that may still be present in the stone after the treatment.
+SEAC has no information which suggests that the use of lead is the only technically and economically feasible treatment method available.
+Therefore, this derogation should not apply if these stones are treated with lead or its compounds, as well as mixtures containing these substances.